AORUS WATERFORCE X 280 Liquid Cooler Review

 Now, we turn our heads to this cooler’s main selling feature: the pump block with an integrated LCD screen.

-The block has a circular design and measures 82x82x74mm, and the top is where the magic is.
-This AIO features a 60x60mm full-color LCS screen which can display multiple statistics, frequency of the CPU, model of the CPU, the coolant temperature, images, videos, text, you name it.
-Even if the pump is OEM design, the LCD and its customization are AORUS design.
+The block has a circular design, measuring 82x82x74mm.
+The standout feature is the 60x60mm full-color LCS screen on top, which I can customize to display CPU stats, temperature, images, videos, and text.
+While the pump is OEM, the LCD and its customization are all AORUS design.

 The other side of the unit does not have any connectivity options.
 It should be mentioned that the stenciling and styling are well synchronized all around the housing of the unit.